Hebrew beliefs about the afterlife have fluctuated and radically changed over the millennia:

 6. Our earthly existence and our earthly actions can sully our souls, especially if we have acted wrongfully, so we need to be purified before we can enter heaven (since nothing impure or uncleansed can enter into the heavenly presence of God, otherwise such an uncleansed human soul would be obliterated by the Glory of God).
 This is what the symbolism of the 2 black goats on the Day of Expiations represented (one is the cleansed human soul that goes on to God [‘the goat for YHVH‘], and the other represents our sins which remain in Azza Zeil [‘the goat for the Azza Zeil‘, which was sent to remain in the wilderness]).

 9. If you have basically been a good person who has occasionally strayed (which is most of us), and you have repented of your wrongdoings, then after purification, you will be rewarded with entry to the highest heaven, into the Inner Council of God (sodh YHVH, mentioned without any description or explanation in Jer 23:18, 23:22, Ps 82:1, Job 15:8).
-There you will be allowed to know the inner mind of God (implied in Jer 23:22 & Job 15:8), have all your questions answered, be given all the knowledge and wisdom of the universe, be able to explore all of time and space, learning and seeing all things that ever were and will be, and dwell in eternal happiness as an immortal living soul, far far beyond any happiness you ever knew on earth (‘seeing’ God, that is, being shown into the blessed and immediate Presence of God).
-You will see all those you loved who have gone before you again, even getting to meet historical holy people, like Moses, Elijah and Yeshua!
+There you will be allowed to know the inner mind of God (implied in Jer 23:22 & Job 15:8), have all your questions answered, be given all the knowledge and wisdom of the universe, be able to explore all of time and space, learning and seeing all things that ever were and will be, and dwell in eternal happiness as an immortal living soul (Ps 16:11), far far beyond any happiness you ever knew on earth (‘seeing’ God, that is, being shown into the blessed and immediate Presence of God).
+You will see all those you loved who have gone before you again, even getting to meet historical holy people (Mt 8:11), like Moses, Elijah and Yeshua!
 This ascension to the highest heaven is often referred to as ‘union with God’, or ‘being seated at the right hand of God’.
 This ultimate reward is only available to human beings who have accepted God’s call to spend time on earth; it is the only way for a ‘holy one’ to ascend to God’s highest heaven.

-10. If someone has spent most of their life being a thoroughly wicked person, who never once felt any remorse for anything they ever did, then after purification in the Azza Zeil, they merely return to the state they existed in before their earthly life; they are metaphorically seated at the left hand of God in heaven, and such a person will have essentially wasted their time on earth.
+10. If someone has spent most of their life being a thoroughly wicked person, who never once felt any remorse for anything they ever did, then they have to relive and experience every individual bad thing they ever did to others (cf Ps 116:3), as if they had done those things to themselves (the concept of gėmulāh, literally, ‘pay-back’, 2Sam 3:39, Lam 3:64; cf also the logic behind Lev 24:19-20).
+Then after purification in the Azza Zeil, they merely return to the state they existed in before their earthly life; they are metaphorically seated at the left hand of God in heaven, and such a person will have essentially wasted their time on earth.

 It will be useful to carefully read each point above, so that you take them in, and absorb their implications.
-These things have had a profound effect on my life here on earth.
+These things have had a profound effect on my own life here on earth.
 If you want to read the relevant chapter from the Book of Levi I mentioned earlier, then if you have a copy of The Exhortations, go to The Testament of Yudah ha-Nasi, and read the first chapter (it is about page 310 or 312 or somewhere like that, depending on the edition you have).

 These beliefs also encourage me to be the best person I can be, to be the kind of person that is a boon to God, someone who is true to myself.
 By connecting with your heavenly self – the ‘holy one‘ that you once were in heaven – you will be remembering the greatest and truest version of yourself; this will make you eager to work towards returning to what you were meant to be from the very beginning, when your soul was first created.
 Remembering your pre-existent soul gives you a vision of a perfect version of yourself, as well as something greater than yourself – that there is something awesome and magnificent out there that you will one day return to, because you will be going home.